Aarhus University Seal

 Albrechtslund, A. (2003).
 At tænke teknologi.
 Kulturo, 16, 4-11.

 Møller, N. L. H., Eriksen, M. G. & Bossen, C. (2020).
 A Worker-Driven Common Information Space: Interventions into a Digital Future.
-Computer Supported Cooperative Work: CSCW: An International Journal, 29(5), 497–531. https://doi.org/10.1007/s10606-020-09379-9
+Computer Supported Cooperative Work (CSCW): The Journal of Collaborative Computing and Work Practices, 29(5), 497–531. https://doi.org/10.1007/s10606-020-09379-9

 Muralidhar, S. H., Bossen, C. & O’Neill, J. (2022).
 Between a Rock and a Hard Place: Negotiating Dependencies and Precarity in the On-Demand Economy.
-Computer Supported Cooperative Work: CSCW: An International Journal, 31(3), 443-486. https://doi.org/10.1007/s10606-022-09434-7
+Computer Supported Cooperative Work (CSCW): The Journal of Collaborative Computing and Work Practices, 31(3), 443-486. https://doi.org/10.1007/s10606-022-09434-7

 Lüchau, E. C., Olesen, F., Atherton, H., Søndergaard, J. & Hvidt, E. A. (2025).
 Caring remotely through “fitting”: Video consultation use in Danish general practice .
 Health, 29(5), 693-711. https://doi.org/10.1177/13634593241306577